 Your Information and How we Use it

-From 25th May 2018 the General Data Protection Regulation (GDPR) comes into law.
+On 25th May 2018 the General Data Protection Regulation (GDPR) came into law.
 This changes the way we use your information and the process we have for you to access your information.
 This page gives you all the information you need to understand how we will use and process your data and how you can access your information.